 Here are the best paint finishes for pantry walls:

-1. Water-based paints and primers/sealers: This paint is water-based and non-toxic.
+1. Water-based paints and primers/sealer: This paint is water-based and non-toxic.
 It contains no lead and is easily washable.
-It also doesn’t release fumes, which means it is safe to use in the area where food items stored.
+It also doesn’t release fumes, which means it is safe to use in the area where you have food items stored.

 2. Paints with a satin or semi-gloss finish include latex paints, which are water-based and non-toxic.
 Although they emit certain fumes, they aren’t as toxic as oil-based paints and coatings.